npatsiatzis/moving_average/docs/Specification.md

 1. **Introduction**

-   The fir filter component shall represent a design written in an HDL (VHDL and/or SystemVerilog) that can easily be incorporateed into a larger design.This fir filter shall include the following features :
+   The moving average filter component shall represent a design written in an HDL (VHDL and/or SystemVerilog) that can easily be incorporateed into a larger design.
+The core shall include the following features :
-     1. Parameterized sample width, number of taps, tap width and tap values.
+     1. parameterizable moving average filter operation.

-   The CPU interface in this case is a simple valid interface.
+No particular interface will be used in the initial phase of this core for communicating with the processor/controller.

 1. **System Application**

-    The fir filter can be applied to a variety of system configurations.
+    The moving average filter can be applied to a variety of system configurations.
 An example use case is to be used to transform data between an upstream producer and a downstream consumer.

 ### 5. PHYSICAL LAYER

-1. en, input data valid
+1. ce, input data valid
-6. i_sample, input data word
+1. sample, imput data sample
-7. o_result, fir filter output
+5. result, moving average filter result for specific sample
 7. clk, system clock
 8. rst, system reset, synchronous active high

 ### 6. PROTOCOL LAYER

-The fir average filter operates on valid input data samples being averaged with their neighbors and producing a filtered value.
+The moving average filter operates on input data samples being averaged with their neighbors and producing a filtered value.

 ### 7. ROBUSTNESS